-Blocking your account and your access to services
+Blocking your payment device and your access to services

-We can block any payment device (and your access to related services such as Telephone, Mobile and Online Banking).
-This could be where.
+We can block any payment device (and your access to related services such as Mobile, Online or Telephone Banking).
+This could be where:

-- There's a significantly increased risk that you won't be able to repay any money you owe us. - We suspect fraud or criminal use of the payment device. - We have security concerns (eg if we know or suspect your security details and/or the payment device have been misused).
+- There's a significantly increased risk that you won't be able to repay any money you owe us. - We suspect fraud or criminal use of the payment device. - We have security concerns (for example, if we know or suspect your security details and/or the payment device have been misused).

 We'll only block if we reasonably believe it's necessary.
-And we'll usually let you know why straight after, unless we're prevented by law or any regulation or for security reasons.
-We'll unblock the payment device as soon as the reason for blocking it ends.
+And we'll usually let you know why as soon as we reasonably can, unless we're prevented by law or any regulation or for security reasons.
+We'll unblock the payment device when the reason for blocking it ends.